justinjaywang/llllogos/README.md

 ---
 ## TO DO

+- tag by designer, year
-- add link back to company/institution
+- move notes to content section
-- Designer
-- Year
-- Origin

 - colorization
+- zoomy

 - Featured collections - make a sample one to figure out how it will work
 - write About page (cap width)